trillianx/Interview_MVP/ML_Algorithms/Obsidian_Vault/k-Nearest Neighbors.md

 > [[scaling]] and [[normalization]] is important as is the case with any algorithm that uses distances.

-## What are the strengths and weaknesses?
+## What are the Strengths and Weaknesses?

 **Strengths**
 * Easy to understand and implement